LIGO Weekly Report for the week of 11 December - 15 December 2017

 - Upgrading more servers to Debian 9.

-- Testing mail server replacement configurations and migration processes.
+- Testing automated mail migration to Office365.

 - Weekly patches checked/applied to servers.

 - Other misc. user support and daily sysadmin tasks.